What does A&E mean in HOSPITALS

 A&E meaning in Hospitals in Medical

-A&E mostly used in an acronym Hospitals in Category Medical that means accident and emergency
+A&E mostly used in an acronym Hospitals in Category Medical that means Accident & Emergency (UK)

-For more information of "accident and emergency", see the section below.
+For more information of "Accident & Emergency (UK)", see the section below.

-Essential Questions and Answers on accident and emergency in "MEDICAL»HOSP"
+Essential Questions and Answers on Accident & Emergency (UK) in "MEDICAL»HOSP"

 A&E also stands for: